-- to acquire Argosy Securities under an Argosy dividend reinvestment or bonus option plan; - to Trade in Argosy Securities when on career break or parental, long service or other category of extended leave where that leave is for a period of more than 1 month provided you are not in possession of Inside Information; - to transfer vested Argosy Securities to another holding in your own name or to your superannuation fund; - for an Associate, if they are Trading in the scope of their own employment (e.g. Trading by an Associate who is a stockbroker in their professional capacity).
+- to Trade in Argosy Securities when on career break or parental, long service or other category of extended leave where that leave is for a period of more than 1 month provided you are not in possession of Inside Information; - to transfer vested Argosy Securities to another holding in your own name or to your superannuation fund; - for an Associate, if they are Trading in the scope of their own employment (e.g. Trading by an Associate who is a stockbroker in their professional capacity).